-- Review and synthesise various business theories. - Analyse and address authentic contemporary problems in diverse domestic and international contexts. - Exhibit professional judgement by evaluating priorities, articulating key issues in business problems, and selecting and applying appropriate business tools to support decision-making. - Review social, cultural, technological and ethical factors that impact on contemporary business environments. - Work collaboratively in teams to analyse, plan, design and evaluate approaches to unpredictable problems. - Clearly and coherently express ideas and perspectives using verbal, written and visual modes of delivery appropriate for a range of business contexts - Reflect lifelong learning attributes including autonomous, self-directed learning skills and habits.
+Course Objectives: On successful completion of this course, students will be able to: Review and synthesise various business theories.
+Analyse and address authentic contemporary problems in diverse domestic and international contexts.
+Exhibit professional judgement by evaluating priorities, articulating key issues in business problems, and selecting and applying appropriate business tools to support decision-making.
+Review social, cultural, technological and ethical factors that impact on contemporary business environments.
+Work collaboratively in teams to analyse, plan, design and evaluate approaches to unpredictable problems.
+Clearly and coherently express ideas and perspectives using verbal, written and visual modes of delivery appropriate for a range of business contexts.
+7. Reflect lifelong learning attributes including autonomous, self-directed learning skills and habits.

-Careers:This course is designed to provide a pathway to the second year of the Bachelor of Business.
+Careers: This course is designed to provide a pathway to the second year of the Bachelor of Business.
 Students who wish to exit with the Diploma of Business (Enterprise) will have acquired a range of vocational skills relevant to working in the business sector.